crowsonkb/k-diffusion/README.md

 $ accelerate config
 ```

-on all nodes, then running:
+then running:

 ```sh
 $ accelerate launch train.py --config CONFIG_FILE --name RUN_NAME
 ```

-on all nodes.
+## Enhancements/additional features

-## Enhancements/additional features:
+- k-diffusion has support for training transformer-based diffusion models (like [DiT](https://arxiv.org/abs/2212.09748) but improved).

 - k-diffusion supports a soft version of [Min-SNR loss weighting](https://arxiv.org/abs/2303.09556) for improved training at high resolutions with less hyperparameters than the loss weighting used in Karras et al. (2022).